BuildOnViction/docs/docs/masternode/node-status-sync.md

 docker exec $(docker ps -q -f "name=tomochain") tomo attach /tomochain/data/tomo.ipc --exec "net.peerCount"
 ```

-With a few peers and blocks, you should now be able to see your newly-synchronizing node listed on Tomochains official "Stats" webpage.
+With a few peers and blocks, you should now be able to see your newly-synchronizing node listed on TomoChain's official "Stats" webpage.
 It could take 10-30 mins, so be patient.

 * https://stats.tomochain.com/

-Being on the "stats" page does not mean your node is a masternode; just that it is a node.
+Being on the "stats" page does not mean your node is a masternode; just that it is a node (more precisely, a fullnode).
 There can be non-masternode nodes, even once synchronized.
-Why?
+Why would any one do that?
 A dApp developer may want to keep a synchronized chain so that they can easily interact with the blockchain - yet they have no intent to be a masternode.

 You should also become familiar with how to update tmn.
-The below command updates you to the latest version.
+The below command updates your `tomo` binary to the latest version.
 This stops and restarts the process, so no need to do it now.
-Watch the tomochain telegram chat for updates.
+If you want to be up-to-date, watch the TomoChain telegram chat for announcement and updates.

 ```shell
 tmn update